 - Polymorphism: let different objects respond to the same method name in different ways.

-These ideas are useful, but they are secondary to the basic question: does this program naturally consist of objects with their own state and behavior?
+These are useful, but they are secondary to the basic question: does this program naturally consist of objects with their own state and behavior?
+OOP helps when a program has clear entities with their own rules — if the balance belongs to the account, the code that changes the balance usually belongs there too, which makes responsibilities easy to locate.

 - What are the main things this program needs to represent?